wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

     * Set custom email address for notifications when posts are received (optional)
     * Manage email notification content when posts are received.
     * Short tags for custom form inclusion within posts
-    * Optional captcha authentication for form submissions
+    * Captcha authentication for form submissions
     * Optional twitter integration for status updates